vrmc/webcam-stand/README.md

-# weather-station
+# webcam-stand
-A weather station on the Raspberry Pi, written in Python.
+A 360 degree webcam stand on the Raspberry Pi, written in Python.
-It collects data like temperature and humidity.